 ‘The Best Thing in the World’ by Elizabeth Barrett Browning is a twelve-line poem that is contained within one block of text.
 The lines follow a rhyme scheme that is close to the following pattern: AABCCABDBBAD.
 There might be some alternations to this pattern depending on one’s pronunciation, but it is fairly consistent.

 In regards to the metrical pattern, every line contains seven syllables, except for line four.
-Generally poetry is written with pairs of syllables, known as metrical feet.
-When this does not occur, and the lines end up with odd numbers, specially consistency so, it is in an effort to keep the reader unbalanced, or on the edge of their seat.
-The lines often feels that there is something unresolved by the time one reaches the end of a line, even if there is end stop punctuation.
+Generally, poetry is written with pairs of syllables, known as metrical feet.
+When this does not occur, and the lines end up with odd numbers, especially consistency so, it is in an effort to keep the reader unbalanced, or on the edge of their seat.
+The lines often feel that there is something unresolved by the time one reaches the end of a line, even if there is end-stop punctuation.

 Analysis of The Best Thing in the World

 What’s the best thing in the world ?

 In the first lines of ‘The Best Thing in the World’ the speaker begins by asking the question that fuels the entire poem.
 This is also one or two or three of the most important lines of the text.
 She asks the reader to think about what the best thing in the world is.

 The fact that this line is immediately followed by another, which seems to embark on an explanation of sorts, makes it clear the speaker has an answer.
 It is a rhetorical question.
 She does not need the reader or listener’s input, in fact, she is preparing to explain what she thinks is the best thing in the world.

 The next two lines are ephemeral, just like all those which follow.
 There is not one single thing the speaker is thinking of.
 Rather, the best things in the world are emotions, or a series of emotions, which transcend everyday life.
 All of these are centered around love though—self-love, love of the world, and love of others.